Do You Live or Own Property in a Floodplain?

 Construction in a Floodplain

 If you build in a floodplain, you are required to protect your property as well as your neighbor's property.
-Always call the City of Portland at503-823-6892 before you build, alter, regrade, or add fill on your property.
+Always call the Bureau of Development Services before you build, alter, regrade, or add fill on your property.
 Also call if you see building or fill being added without a City permit sign posted.
 A permit is required to ensure that projects meet city, state and federal requirements and do not cause problems on other properties.